 We would like if as many of you pay online with credit card as possible to speed up the check in process on Saturday.

 Individual and relay awards will be given out on an OVERALL basis--not separated by club vs school divisions.
 However, team awards for middle school will be scored separated by school vs club divisions.
 There are no elementary team awards.

 Top 2 Team Trophies (Schools)

 When will awards be given out?

 We will be giving them out on a rolling awards schedule within 30 minutes to an hour of each event.
-So just keep your ears open.
-Listen for announcement as to the location and time for the presentation.
+So just keep your eyes and ears open.

 Where will the awards be given out?

 Just outside of the track, adjacent to the start/finish line, there is a concreate patio area.
 You will find it between the stands and the fieldhouse.
 We will hold all of the awards ceremonies in this area.